zhilinwang/moodle-frontend/README.md

 ## Getting Started

-To develop Moodle, download and install [Intel XDK](http://xdk-software.intel.com) or use your favorite mobile development environment.
+To develop Moodle, download and install [Intel XDK](http://xdk-software.intel.com) or use your favorite mobile app development environment.

 To test Moodle on an emulator or to deploy onto a physical mobile device, make sure you have [Cordova](http://cordova.apache.org) and [Ionic](http://ionicframework.com) installed, start a new project, and copy the contents in this repo into the www directory.